lwjohnst86/analyzing-cohorts-course/chapter1.md

 xp: 100
 ```

-Like the majority of data analyses, a large part of the work involves wrangling the data into the appropriate form to then analyze.
+Like the majority of data analyses, a large part of the work involves wrangling the data into the appropriate form to then analyze it.
 For exploration, particularly of cohort datasets with multiple time points, it's useful see how multiple variables change over time using simple summary statistics.

 In this case, since we not only have a time column (`period`), but also multiple variables to summarize, we'll need to convert the data into a very long format.

-This exercise makes heavy use of tidyverse-style wrangling, so we expect some familiarity with the tidyverse.
+This exercise makes heavy use of tidyverse-style wrangling, so we expect familiarity with the tidyverse.

 `@pre_exercise_code`
 ```{r}